 If the school's Learning Services Team or student's School-Based Team concludes further consultation or additional assessment/evaluation or support is required, the appropriate sections of the Learning Services Referral Form will be completed and written consent of the parent/guardian will be obtained in order to request:

-consultation or assessment/evaluation services of District specialists (e.g.: Occupational Therapist, Physiotherapist, School Psychologist, SET-BC Representative, Speech-Language Pathologist, Teacher of the Deaf & Hard of Hearing, Vision Support Teacher…).
+- consultation or assessment/evaluation services of District specialists (e.g.: Occupational Therapist, Physiotherapist, School Psychologist, SET-BC Representative, Speech-Language Pathologist, Teacher of the Deaf and Hard of Hearing, Vision Support Teacher).

-that District Screening Committee review the Referral form and relevant documentation to determine if the Ministry of Education criteria for designation as a student with special needs are met.
-Please see Support Structures: District Screening Committee for further information.
+- that the District Screening Committee review the Referral form and relevant documentation to determine if the Ministry of Education criteria for designation as a student with special needs are met.

 District Screening Committee